naninovel/docs/docs/en/guide/backgrounds.md

 :::

 ::: tip EXAMPLE
-In case having issues with achieving a seamless loop, make sure the video has exactly same starting and finishing frames and a compatible encoding setup; check our [video actor sample](/guide/samples#video-actor) for the reference.
+In case of issues with achieving a seamless loop, make sure the video has exactly the same starting and finishing frames and a compatible encoding setup; check our [video actor sample](/guide/samples#video-actor) for the reference.
 :::

-To prevent specific appearance from looping, append `NoLoop` (case-insensitive) to the appearance name.
+To prevent a specific appearance from looping, append `NoLoop` (case-insensitive) to the appearance name.

 ### WebGL Limitations